freenas/freenas-docs/userguide/system.rst

 device fails, the system still has a copy of the boot file system and can be configured to boot from the remaining device in the mirror.

-.. note:: when adding another boot device, it must be the same size (or larger) as the existing boot device.
+.. note:: When adding another boot device, it must be the same size (or larger) as the existing boot device.
 Different models of USB devices which advertise the same size may not necessarily be the same size.
 For this reason, it is recommended to use the same model